 Your reasons may be:

 - This can include physical and mental illness.
 Explain the symptoms, or how your academic performance has been affected.
-For example, has this caused you to miss classes/complete assignments, or affected your general motivation/concentration?
+For example, has this caused you to miss classes, not complete assignments, or affected your general motivation/concentration?

 - Financial hardship